mlr-org/mlr/doc/knitted/tutorial/predict.md

 Predicting Outcomes for New Data
 ================================

-This section is pretty straightforward and - as you might have guessed
-- deals with predicting target values for new observations.
-It is implemented the same way as most of the other predict methods in R, i.e. just call [predict](http://berndbischl.github.io/mlr/man/predict.WrappedModel.html) on the object returned by [train](http://berndbischl.github.io/mlr/man/train.html) and pass the data to be predicted.
+Predicting the target values for new observations is implemented the same way as most of the other predict methods in *R*, i.e. just call [predict](http://berndbischl.github.io/mlr/man/predict.WrappedModel.html) on the object returned by [train](http://berndbischl.github.io/mlr/man/train.html) and pass the data to be predicted.